Spain to pass reforms, budget cuts with eye on aid

+NEW YORK Stocks dipped on Wall Street on Monday as a drop in Apple partly offset gains in energy and financial stocks, some of the market's worst-performing sectors so far this year.

-MADRID Spain was set to announce economic reforms and a tight 2013 budget on Thursday, aiming to avoid the political humiliation of having Brussels impose conditions on any request for an international bailout.
+MADRID Spain will announce a series of economic reforms and a tight 2013 budget on Thursday, aiming to avoid the political humiliation of having Brussels impose conditions on a request for an international bailout.

-Some ministries could see their budgets slashed by up to 40 percent, Spanish media said, as Prime Minister Mariano Rajoy's battle to reduce one of the euro zone's biggest deficits is made still harder by falling tax revenues in a recession.
+Some ministries could see their budgets slashed by up to a third, Spanish media said, as Prime Minister Mariano Rajoy's battle to reduce one of the euro zone's biggest deficits is made still harder by falling tax revenues in a recession.

 "We also know this entails a lot of sacrifices distributed... evenly throughout Spanish society," he said while visiting New York to attend the U.N.
 General Assembly.

-Details are to be announced at a news conference starting at around 3 p.m.
-(1300 GMT) following a cabinet meeting.
+Details are to be announced at a news conference starting at 2 p.m.
+(1200 GMT) following a cabinet meeting.

 Thousands of anti-austerity demonstrators demanding that Rajoy resign gathered for a second night on Wednesday near the parliament building, which was guarded by hundreds of police.
 Protests on Wednesday were peaceful after a march on Tuesday ended in clashes with police.